orendain/DemeoMods/HouseRules_Essentials/README.md

   ```

 - __PieceUseWhenKilledOverridden__: Allows the list of UseWhenKilled abilities for any ♟️BoardPiece to be overridden
   - Abilities are triggered when a piece dies.
-  - Config accepts Dictionary of boardpieceIDs and Lists of AbilityKeys e.g. ` "BoardPieceID": [ "AbilityKey1", "AbilityKey2" ] }`
   - To configure:
     - Specify the [BoardPieceId](../docs/SettingsReference.md#boardpieceids) of the piece to modify.
     - Specify a list of [AbilityKeys](../docs/SettingsReference.md#abilitykeys) for the abilities to be triggered when that piece is killed.